Microbial community and hemorrhoids

 Effect on the rectum

-Bowel movement only every few days
+Bowel movements only every few days

-Longer pressure phase in the rectum
+Prolonged pressure phase in the rectum

 Strong straining

-Acute vascular and mucosal strain
+Acute vascular and mucosal stress

 "Sitting marathon" on the toilet